Importance of Bengali Wedding Rituals & Traditions

 - Jol showa:

 After the ‘Gaye holud’ ritual, family members and relatives takes the bride and groom to the nearest pond or preferably to the Ganga river (if it is nearby) to get them a bath.
-The groom’s or bride’s mother carry a ‘kalsi’ (brass or copper pot) to bring back water home.
+The groom’s or bride’s mother carries a ‘kalsi’ (brass or copper pot) to bring back water home.
 This ritual is done to summon the goddess Ganga to bless the groom and bride.

 2. Wedding Rituals